Manju: Types of Japanese Wagashi Steamed Cake

 Momiji Manju (もみじ饅頭)

-Momiji Manju is the baked Yaki-Manju cake shaped like a maple leaf as “Momiji (もみじ)” means “Maple” in Japanese.
+Momiji Manju is the Yaki Manju (Baked Manju) shaped like a maple leaf as “Momiji (もみじ)” means “Maple” in Japanese.

 Kuri Manju (栗饅頭)

-Kuri Manju is the baked Yaki-Manju cake where egg yolk is brushed on the top surface in order to bring out a chestnut-like color, and its filling often contains chestnuts as “Kuri (栗)” means “Chestnut” in Japanese.
+Kuri Manju is the Yaki Manju where egg yolk is brushed on the top surface to bring out a chestnut-like color, and its filling often contains chestnuts as “Kuri (栗)” means “Chestnut” in Japanese.